Parthenocissus quinquefolia Red Wall® - Virginia creeper Description

-Hide unsightly chain link fences or ramble up utility poles with this easy, fast growing vine!
+Hide unsightly chain link fences or transform utility poles into lush columns of foliage with this easy, fast growing vine!

 - Grow in sun to full shade